ToMe25/ESP-WiFi-Thermometer/README.md

  * Create a otapass.txt file containing the password for [ArduinoOta](https://www.arduino.cc/reference/en/libraries/arduinoota/), allowing your to upload modified versions over wifi.
  * Make sure these three files don't end with an empty line.
  * Attach the ESP to your PC using a USB-Micro-B tp USB-A cable.
- * Build this project and flash it to the ESP32 by running `pio run -t upload -e esp32dev` to upload over the cable connection.
+ * Build this project and flash it to the ESP by running `pio run -t upload -e esp32dev` for ESP32 or `pio run -t upload -e esp_wroom_02` for the ESP8266.
- * To upload over WiFi after this project is installed run `pio run -t upload -e esp32dev_ota`.
+ * To upload over WiFi after this project is installed run `pio run -t upload -e esp32dev_ota` for an ESP32 or `pio run -t upload -e esp_wroom_02_ota` for an ESP8266.
  * Run `pio device monitor` to open a serial connection.
  * Wait a few seconds for the ESP to finish booting.
  * Enter `ip` and press return to get the device ip.